atunjeafolabi/metzler-vater-blog/README.md

 Running Test:
 ------------
 - Create a sqlite database file named `test-database.sqlite` in the database folder of the Laravel application.
-- Ensure that `.env.dusk` is included in the root of the aplication
+- Ensure that `.env.dusk` is included in the root of the application
 - Start test server on another port using `php artisan serve --env=dusk --port=8001`
 - Run ```php artisan dusk```